Working with Congress: Activist Milestone #6

 - Arrive early.
 Someone from your group might arrive early enough to assess the procedure.
 Is there a sign-in sheet for constituents?
 Will there be a sign-up sheet for those who wish to ask questions, or will individuals raise their hands to be called on?
 You may also be able to introduce yourself to the member, the candidate, or a staff person.

 - Location, location, location.
 Have group members sit in different areas of the room as close to the front as possible to maximize your impact.
 Are there microphones for questioners already in place?
 Get seats near them so you can be first in line.
+Try to sit near the aisle so it is easy for staff running the microphones to get to you

 Stay polite and on message.